-If you or a loved one are ready to address a substance use disorder, contact The Recovery Village Palm Beach to speak with a representative about addiction treatment.
-By using individualized treatment plans that cater to each client’s specific needs, The Recovery Village Palm Beach helps people achieve their sobriety goals.
+If you or a loved one are ready to address a substance use disorder, contact The Recovery Village Palm Beach at Baptist Health to speak with a representative about addiction treatment.
+By using individualized treatment plans that cater to each client’s specific needs, The Recovery Village Palm Beach at Baptist Health helps people achieve their sobriety goals.
 A healthier future is one telephone call away, call today.

 Boyer, Edward.
 “Management of opioid analgesic overdose.”
 The New England Journal of Medicine, July 12, 2012.
 Accessed July 13, 2019.

 Centers for Disease Control and Prevention.
 “Drugs most frequently involved in drug overdose deaths: United States, 2011–2016.”
 National Vital Statistics Reports, December 12, 2018.
 Accessed July 13, 2019.

 Centers for Disease Control and Prevention.
 “Drug overdose deaths involving fentanyl, 2011–2016.”
 March 21, 2019.
 Accessed July 13, 2019.

 Centers for Disease Control and Prevention.
 “Synthetic opioid overdose data.”
 December 19, 2018.
 Accessed July 13, 2019.